Grade Level Reading Network

 1) Network of Community Leaders—a learning community to share best practices, focus on outcomes, and align efforts.
 The work and associated outcomes will be used as demonstration efforts of what can and should be accomplished statewide;

-2) Early Childhood Policy Thought Leaders—working from analysis on current state investments, child development research, proven system development strategies, and community efforts early childhood experts will develop a platform for systemic change that is focused on improved child and family outcomes;
+2) Early Childhood Policy Thought Leaders—working from analysis on current state investments, child development research, proven system development strategies, and community efforts early childhood experts have develop a platform for systemic change that is focused on improved child and family outcomes;

 3) Florida Business Leaders Alliance—in partnership with the Florida Chamber of Commerce, the business sector will work to increase the prominence, funding, and understanding of critical early childhood initiatives; and